ppy/osu-wiki/wiki/Usage_permissions/en.md

 # Usage permissions

-osu! is centered around being able to freely make and share creations with one another.
-It is important to ensure that you have the appropriate permissions to use any other creator's work in your own creations, and that all such work is properly attributed.
+osu! is centred around being able to freely make and share creations with one another.
+It is important ensure that appropriate permissions have been acquired to use any other creator's work in new creations, and that all such work is properly attributed.

 ## Opt-in

-If you are an artist and wish to add or update your entry on this listing, please feel free to reach out to our [music licencing team](mailto:music@ppy.sh).
+For artists wishing to add or update their entry on this listing, please feel free to reach out to the osu! music licensing team at [music@ppy.sh](mailto:music@ppy.sh).

 ## Audio

+*Notice: Posting or streaming gameplay on other sites may potentially be subject to different licensing requirements that need to be negotiated or understood.
+Please exercise due diligence when broadcasting gameplay to an audience.*

 This section details which artists are willing to allow use of their audio works in osu!, and under what conditions (where appropriate).

 All tracks listed on any [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists) are approved for use in the creation of osu! beatmaps.
 Tracks from a Featured Artist that do not appear in their listing are *not* licensed, and additional permissions may be required to use them.

-**Important note**: Posting or streaming gameplay on other sites may potentially be subject to different licensing requirements that need to be negotiated or understood.
-Please do your due diligence when broadcasting gameplay to an audience.

 ### Allowed